rocker-org/devcontainer-templates/src/r-ver/NOTES.md

 you can use [the `ghcr.io/rocker-org/devcontainer-features/r-packages` Feature](https://github.com/rocker-org/devcontainer-features/tree/main/src/r-packages).

-The images used in this template support installation of system dependencies via the `pak::pak()` function, so the R packages should be installed with `devcontainer.json` like below.
+The images used in this template support installation of system dependencies via the `pak::pak()` function, so the R packages can be installed with `devcontainer.json` like below.

 ```json
 {